 3. You’re Not Properly Moisturizing

-Moisturizing prior to applying self-tanner is a must.
+Moisturizing prior to applying a self-tanner is a must.
 And it is best if you are deeply moisturizing for days before your tanning day to make sure that you have no dry patches.
 Dry patches are the number one reason for splotches.

-Use a thick body butter or even something like cocoa butter or coconut oil every day, including the day you tan.
+Use thick body butter or even something like cocoa butter or coconut oil every day, including the day you tan.
 Again, concentrate on areas like knees and elbows which are splotch magnets.

 4. You Apply in a Rush

-No matter what any product line tells you, there is no such thing as applying a self tanner as quickly as applying a moisturizer.
+No matter what any product line tells you, there is no such thing as applying a self-tanner as quickly as applying a moisturizer.
 It takes time and thought to put it on and rub in enough that you’ll be streak-free.

 Plan for a good 30 minutes (mom, lock those kids out of the bathroom so you don’t have to rush!) and start at your legs and make your way up.
 Go slow and make sure you get all of your skin without missing an area.
-We a full-length mirror to help you in areas you can’t see very well.
+We have a full-length mirror to help you in areas you can’t see very well.
 Your back can be tricky, so if you can find a helper to do your back, that will be the easiest, but if not, just use the mirror to be sure you’re getting every area.

 5. You Don’t Wear Gloves

-If you apply self tanner without wearing gloves, your palms will turn a horrible shade of orange because you’ll be constantly adding more and more best self tanner to your palms to rub it into your body.
+If you apply self tanner without wearing gloves, your palms will turn a horrible shade of orange because you’ll be constantly adding more and more best self-tanner to your palms to rub it into your body.
 Use gloves to apply it to your body and then, to ensure that your hands aren’t obviously whiter than the rest of your skin, use a foam sponge often used for applying makeup, to apply to the backs of your hands and a bit on your fingers.
 Just a bit.
 And stay away from your nails.

 6. You Apply At Night